mxgrey/su_traffic_participant/README.md

 ## software design

 1. Proximity checker
-- for wheelchair: 2m x width of traffic lane
+- for wheelchair (dynamic object): 2m x width of traffic lane
-- for cone: 0.5m x width of traffic lane
+- for cones (static object): 0.5m x width of traffic lane

 2. Countdown Timer to check if existing traffic participant exceed a time threshold.
 This may need multi-threading.
 - Each thread created for a new traffic participant and start counting down.
 Once countdown is up, traffic particpant would be deleted.
 - If existing participant gets updated, countdown should reset.

+## test scenario

+1. static images

+- location of these detection would change according to the current location of robot as camera location is at a relative location.